heremaps/gluecodium/docs/lime_attributes.md

 quotes need to be backslash-escaped, as in the example.
 * **PositionalDefaults** \[**=** **"**_DeprecationMessage_**"** \]: marks a struct to have additional constructors
 simulating optional positional parameters in Java.
 Can only be applied to a struct that has at least one field with a default value.
-Please note that combining this attribute with internal (see `Visibility` above) fields is not supported.
+Please note that combining this attribute with `@Internal` fields is not supported.
 The positional defaults constructors will be generated with a `@Deprecated` annotation, if _DeprecationMessage_ is specified.
-* **Public** or **Internal**: marks an element to have the corresponding visibility in Java, disregarding any "global" visibility modifiers the element might have.
+* **Public** or **Internal**: marks an element to have the corresponding visibility in Java, disregarding any "global" visibility attributes the element might have.

 Swift-specific attributes
 -------------------------